erszcz/docsh/README.md

 Still can't write match specs from the top of your head?
 Forgetting again and again `dbg` flags or the syntax of `recon` trace patterns?
-Ever wished for access to documentation straight from `erl` the way it's possible in civilized languages like Python, Ruby or Elixir?
+Ever wished for access to documentation straight from `erl` the way it's possible in modern languages like Python, Ruby or Elixir?

 ```
 > recon:h().